MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

 If you [have a scenario where you need to protect your company information](restricted-mode-overview.md), you can restrict the ability for Microsoft Dynamics 365 Remote Assist users on HoloLens from [accessing asset records](asset-capture-overview.md).
 If you don't restrict the ability to access asset records, by default, HoloLens users will be able to access them.

-When you restrict the ability to access asset records this way, if a user selects the **Assets** tab in the Remote Assit model-driven app, they'll see the following message.
+When you restrict the ability to access asset records this way, if a user selects the **Assets** tab in the Remote Assist model-driven app, they'll see the following message.

  ![XXX.](media/restricted-mode-assets-model-driven-app.jpg "XXX")